 Here are a few ways that DCS is successfully tackling freight and challenges.

-Warehousing of components and equipment as it becomes available.
-In order to guarantee that all the critical parts, components, and material handling equipment will be delivered to a project in the correct sequence and at the right time — with all associated conveyor, motors, housings, belting, controls, and other key items — DCS has added three separate warehouse facilities within Tennessee.
+In order to guarantee that all the critical parts, components, and material handling equipment will be delivered to a project in the correct sequence and at the right time — with all associated conveyor, motors, housings, belting, controls, and other key items — DCS has added three separate warehouse automation facilities within Tennessee.

 This square footage is dedicated solely to receiving and storing all the elements associated with each active project we currently have in production.
 Because we’re ordering components as early as we possibly can, and because lead times can be wildly different depending on the source, operating our own warehouses allows us to consolidate all the necessary parts in a central location.
 That, in turn, enables DCS to better control the flow of each project.
 Our team can build full truckloads that contain the items that are to be installed together.
 They can also schedule each shipment in the proper order, so they arrive precisely when needed on the job site.